axelvaldez/radical-companies/_posts/2024/2024-07-12-an-apology.markdown

  <p>The Judeo-Christian religions weren't wrong, they just didn't go deep enough.</p>
 </div>

+<h1>Partners</h1>
-<p>The Judeo-Christian religions weren't wrong, they just didn't go deep enough.
+ <p>The Judeo-Christian religions weren't wrong, but theymcan still be Partners to Radical model.
+They just didn't go deep enough.
 They stopped at the unknown and they called it the soul.</p>
  <p>These religions didn't pop out of nothing.
 My guess is that the Jewish religion came from Zoroastrian religion, founded by Zarathustra, a Persian priest turned profet.</p>
  <p>Zarathustra wanted toset straight polytheistic religions: he had a vision of one true god, Ahura Mazda, not mulitiple gods.
 The Hebrews added a written script and kicked off what we now know as Fiat.</p>

 <h1>Holy Moments</h1>
  <p>My wife and some friends formed a book club.
 The latest book is <em>Holy Moments</em> by Matthew Kelly.
 The subtitle, <em>A Handbook for the Rest of Your Life</em>, was the first hint tjat it was mostly mysticism and authoritarian.
 The author, Mr kelly, had his &ldquo;awakening&rdquo; when he was 15 years old and has been caught in this particular story ever since.</p>